nshiab/simple-data-analysis/README.md

 Tests are run for NodeJS and Bun.
 Deno is coming! :)

-You might also find the [journalism library](https://github.com/nshiab/journalism) and the [Code Like a Journalist](https://github.com/nshiab/code-like-a-journalist) course interesting.
+You might also find the [journalism library](https://github.com/nshiab/journalism) and [Code Like a Journalist](https://github.com/nshiab/code-like-a-journalist) interesting.

 ## Core principles